Physics Astronomy and Mathematics

 You’ll be taught by exceptional mathematicians and scientists and will have great opportunities to put your skills into practice, including a year-long work placement in the UK or abroad and to work with our industry partners on innovative new projects.
 Our renowned research includes the astrophysics of galaxies and black holes, quantum computing and climate change.

 My placement has really sparked an interest in software engineering, so pursuing a career in this sector is something I am definitely considering after graduation.
 It put into perspective how useful it is to know computer languages in the science industry.
-Despite having only learnt MATLAB at university, I am now more determined to develop my knowledge of other languages, including Java and Python, which have been the key languages used throughout my internship.

-Welcome to the School of Physics Astronomy and Mathematics.
+Welcome to the Department of Physics Astronomy and Mathematics.
 They are three fascinating and closely interlinked disciplines which are crucial to the modern world, meaning graduates in these subjects are highly valued by employers for their mathematical skills, their ability to apply quantitative analysis skills to a diverse range of problems and their logical reasoning skills, amongst others.

 Martin Hardcastle, School of Physics, Astronomy and Mathematics